 Why was the OFS allotment not received even though the request was placed before the cut-off?

 The Offer For Sale(OFS) allotment is decided by the exchanges and not the broker.
-The cut-off price is based on the bids placed by the general, i.e., non-retail category, and the allotment price can be higher depending on demand for OFS.
+The cut-off price is established based on bids made by the non-retail category, and the allotment price can be higher depending on the demand for the OFS shares.

-Day 1 of the OFS is reserved for the non-retail category (bids above ₹2 lakhs or corporate entity).
-Based on these non-retail/general bids, the cut-off price for allocation is determined.
+During the first day of the OFS, bids from the non-retail category (those above ₹2 lakhs or corporate entities) are accepted, and the cut-off price for allocation is determined based on these bids.

 Assuming the floor price of an OFS issue is ₹100 and based on the general bids, the cut-off is determined to be ₹110.
 On Day 2, only retail bids at or above ₹110 are considered.
 If 1000 shares are reserved for retail allotment and the retail demand is for 1500 shares in the following structure: